quacksouls/bitburner/data/augmentation/README.md

 1. The stat multiplier.
 1. The faction that offers the Augmentation.

-The data is due to
+The file `augmentation.ods` is an updated version of the spreadsheet due to

 https://www.reddit.com/user/super_aardvark/